 The Afghan Bands were trendy until the 1950s.
 Studying the history of this basic trick unravels an intricate web of magical innovation and accusations of plagiarism.
 The history of the Afghan Bands teaches us about how magicians innovate and develop technical principles into pieces of theatrical magic.

 There are several commercial version of the Afghan Bands.
 Most innovations in this trick relate to replacing the paper with muslin so that the bands can be ripped instead of cut.
 Harry Blackstone popularised this version which he called the Red Rags.
 In the 1980s the Afghan Zipper or Möby Zip appeared on the market.
 In this version, a zipper separates the bands into two to speed-up the process.

 This book is in production and will be available in December 2017.

 Afghan Bands and Möbius Strip Videos

-The videos below show the Afghan Bands as a magic trick and some theoretical aspects of the Möbius Ring principle.
+The videos below show the Möbius Strip as a magic trick and some theoretical aspects of this principle.